 If you withdraw the money before the end of the CD term, you’ll pay a penalty fee.
 Penalties for early withdrawal can be stiff and can erode your earnings and maybe even your principal.
 Some financial institutions offer no-penalty CDs that let you access the money before the maturity date without any penalties, although rates tend to be lower than traditional CDs.

 - CDs can be opened as a joint account with a spouse or child.

 - CDs at FDIC banks and NCUA credit unions are federally insured up to $250,000.

 - CDs are low-risk accounts that tend to pay higher interest rates than typical savings accounts.

 - Most CDs charge a penalty for making early withdrawals.

 - CDs haven’t historically earned as much as certain riskier investments, such as equities, over the long term.

 Determine how IRAs and CDs fit into your financial plan

 IRAs and CDs are very different financial products.
-You don’t necessarily have to pick one or the other; both accounts may make sense for you.
+You don’t necessarily have to pick one or the other; both accounts may be beneficial for you.

 For example, you could contribute to a Roth IRA that holds an ETF with the purpose of building long-term wealth to fund your retirement.
-At the same time, you could open a three-year CD to earn interest on money earmarked for a home down payment.
+At the same time, you could open a three-year CD to earn interest on money earmarked for a down payment on a home.